Ibuprofen use may compromise reproductive health in men

 Increased ibuprofen administration elevates LH and decreases testosterone to LH and inhibin B to FSH ratios in young adult men.

-Ibuprofen induces compensated hypogonadism, compromising the endocrine system through selective transcriptional repression in testes, according to a small study published in PNAS.
+Ibuprofen induces compensated hypogonadism, compromising the endocrine system through selective transcriptional repression in testes, according to a small study published in Proceedings of the National Academy of Sciences.

 David Møbjerg Kristensen, PhD, of the Department of Neurology at the University of Copenhagen, and associates conducted a series of trials comparing the effects of ibuprofen with pituitary-gonadal feedback.